dkleftogi/AmpliSolve/Execution_examples.md

 ```
 Contain 5 normal and 3 tumour samples in the .ASEQ format.
 You can use this toy examples to run AmpliSolveErrorEstimation and then call SNVs using AmpliSolveVariantCalling

+#### Can I have pre-compiled binaries to run ?

+Yes, we provide compiled binaries for the Mac we used during the developemnt for programs AmpliSolveErrorEstimation, AmpliSolveVariantCalling and computeCounts

+The computeCounts binary, deploys the ASEQ PILEUP mode and it can be used during the input data generation process if the original ASEQ is not available.